-For example, a lender cannot use force, fraud, duress or illegal means to get someone to guarantee or co-sign a loan.
+For example, a lender (or borrower) cannot use force, fraud, duress or illegal means to get someone to guarantee or co-sign a loan.
 If they do, the agreement is not binding.
 Duress means you were pressured into an agreement.
-The duress can be physical, psychological or economic.
+The duress can be physical, psychological, or economic.
 For example, if a lender threatens never to lend you money ever again unless you co-sign a loan for your daughter, that’s economic duress.
 If you do co-sign the loan in those circumstances, you’re not liable for the loan.

 The law allows certain defences for guarantors that are not open to co-signers.
 For example, if the lender and principal debtor make significant changes to a guarantee that are harmful for the guarantor, then the guarantor may be able to get out of paying off the debt.

 For example, let’s say a lender lowers the monthly payments for a principal debtor who’s having trouble making payments.
 If the change means a much longer period passes before the lender claims against the guarantor, the change could be seen as prejudicial to the guarantor.
 The guarantor may be able to get out of paying the debt.

 If you think you may have a defence against having to pay a debt that you guaranteed or a loan that you co-signed, you should seek legal advice.

 What do you do if you’ve co-signed or guaranteed a loan and the lender comes looking to you for payment — and you’re not in a position to pay?
 You can try negotiating a reduced payment.